-When it comes down to owning and maintaining a bicycle it can feel like there is always another purchase just lingering ahead of you.
-For distance bicycling enthusiasts, those that perform in Ironman and Triathlon events, there’s, even more, going on in regards to what you need.
-Today’s topic is going to be focused on Bento Boxes.
-No, not the little take out carriers you get from your local Japanese restaurant.
-We are going to talk about bicycle bento boxes to help you pack everything you need for a long ride.
+When it comes down to owning and maintaining a bicycle, it can feel like there is always another purchase just lingering ahead of you.
+For distance bicycling enthusiasts, those who perform in Ironman and Triathlon events, there is even more going on regarding what you need.
+Today’s topic focuses on Bento Boxes.
+No, not the little take-out carriers you get from your local Japanese restaurant.
+We will talk about bicycle bento boxes to help you pack everything you need for a long ride.

 What’s the point?